Rameez (rapper): Career

-Born in England, the rapper Rameez appeared in Groove Coverage's album Riot on the Dancefloor with the song "Think About the Way".
+Born in Austria, the rapper Rameez appeared in Groove Coverage's album Riot on the Dancefloor with the song "Think About the Way".
 The song with rap section by Rameez became very popular in Germany reaching #6 on the Top 100 DJ list prompting its release as a single and the first official chart appearance for Rameez reaching number 54 on the official German Singles Chart Media Control Charts.